BettercareHealth/bettercare/nc/nc-4.md

 ### 2. When should an infant start gaining weight after birth?

-Most infants start gaining weight between 3 days and 5 days after birth when breast­feeding is established and the mother’s milk supply increases.
+Most infants start gaining weight between 3&nbsp;days and 5 days after birth when breast­feeding is established and the mother’s milk supply increases.

 ### 3. Should the mother give complementary feeds of formula?